Debt recovery lawyers are legal professionals who focus on legally recovering debts and enforcement of money orders.

 A letter of demand is a letter setting out the debt dispute, the debtor’s obligation to pay, and the ramifications if the debtor does not pay the debt.

-We would always advise engaging a debt recovery solicitor to send a letter of demand.
+We would always advise engaging a debt collection solicitor to send a letter of demand.

 Send a letter of demand – Letter of Demand